jupyter/dashboards_server/README.md

 2. Copy the `*.ipynb` file to the `data/` directory in the project root.
 3. Run `make demo-container` again -- this will rebuild the Docker image and restart the Node application container.

-**Note again** that this project is a work in progress and so many notebooks with dashboard layouts and interactive widgets will not work here yet.
+**Note** that this project is a work in progress and so many notebooks with dashboard layouts and interactive widgets will not work here yet.

 ## Deploy It